 From 1999-2005, Ondrasek served as a minister in two New England churches.
 He also worked as an adjunct professor at Gordon-Conwell Theological Seminary, teaching courses in the area of Christian Social Ethics and the Public Ministry of the Church.
 In 2008, he was a recipient of the University of Chicago's Human Rights Internship, which enabled him to explore the issue of religious freedom in Slovakia.
 He later closely cooperated with the Institute for State-Church Relations and Institute for Legal Aspects of Religious Freedom in Slovakia and provided expert advice to the Department of Religious Affairs of the Ministry of Culture of the Slovak Republic.
 In 2011, he was recognized for his contributions by the Minister of Culture of the Slovak Republic.

-Ondrasek publishes, presents, and provides consultations in the areas of Religion, Ethics and Public Life, Church and State, Public Ministry of the Church, Transformational Leadership, and Pentecostal Studies.
-He is the author of Verejná teológia na Slovensku (Public Theology in Slovakia), Kresťanstvo, etika a verejný život (Christianity, Ethics, and Public Life) and Neocharizmatické hnutie na Slovensku (Neocharismatic Movement in Slovakia), and co-editor of the books Church and Society: Towards Responsible Engagement/Cirkev a spoločnosť: Smerom k zodpovednej angažovanosti and Pentekostalizmus v náboženskom a spoločenskom kontexte (Pentecostalism in Contemporary Religious and Social Context).
-He has also written numerous chapters, articles and reviews published in Slovak and English.
-As a public theologian, he is a regular contributor to leading Slovak newspapers.
+Ondrasek publishes, presents, and provides consultations in the areas of Ethics and Society, Public Theology, Church and State, Transformational Leadership, and the Pentecostal Movement.
+As a public theologian, he contributed around 130 commentaries and essays to leading Slovak newspapers from 2013 to 2020 that were published in three books: Kresťanská etika a verejný život (Christianity, Ethics, and Public Life, 2017), Verejná teológia na Slovensku (Public Theology in Slovakia, 2019), and Úvahy verejného teológa o viere, spoločnosti a politike (Reflections of a Public Theologian on Faith, Society, and Politics, upcoming in 2021).
+He is also the author of Neocharizmatické hnutie na Slovensku (Neocharismatic Movement in Slovakia, 2011), and co-editor of the books Church and Society: Towards Responsible Engagement/Cirkev a spoločnosť: Smerom k zodpovednej angažovanosti (2015) and Pentekostalizmus v náboženskom a spoločenskom kontexte (Pentecostalism in Contemporary Religious and Social Context, 2013).
+He has also written numerous chapters, articles, and reviews that were published in Slovak and English.

 He lives with his wife, Dr. Noema Bradnanska Ondrasek, in the Hyde Park neighborhood of Chicago.
 He is a cancer survivor.